AdobeDocs/commerce-knowledge-base.en/help/how-to/general/change-current-adobe-account-email-address-to-new-address.md

 ---
 title: Change current Adobe account email address
 labels: Magento Commerce,cloud infrastructure,on-premises,how to,email,Adobe Commerce,Pro,Starter
-description: Learn how to change the current email address registered in the Adobe account to a new address currently not registered in Adobe account or Magento account.
+description: Learn how to change the current email address registered in the Adobe account to a new address currently not registered in the Adobe account or the Magento account.
 ---

 # Change current Adobe account email address

-This article explains how to change the current email address registered in the [Adobe account](https://account.adobe.com/) to a new address currently not registered on [Adobe account](https://account.adobe.com/) or [Magento account](https://account.magento.com/).
+This article explains how to change the current email address registered in the [Adobe account](https://account.adobe.com/) to a new address currently not registered on [Adobe account](https://account.adobe.com/) or the [Magento account](https://account.magento.com/).

 ## Affected products and versions